Jean Carson: Television

 Carson went on to appear in many pioneering television series, including Studio One, NBC Presents, The Twilight Zone (as Paula in "A Most Unusual Camera", a part written especially for her by Rod Serling) and The Ford Theatre Hour.
-She continued to make guest starring appearances throughout the 1950s, including Paula in Peter Gunn in 1958 as well as a regular role on 1959's The Betty Hutton Show.
+She continued to make guest starring appearances throughout the 1950s, including as Annie, a. saloon moll in "Wagon Train" S1 E12 "The Riley Gratton Story" in 1957.
+She played Paula in Peter Gunn in 1958 and had a regular role on 1959's The Betty Hutton Show.

 She played the part of a saloon owner (Maggie) who takes in an orphan in season 1 episode 9 of the series Sugarfoot in 1958.

 On The Andy Griffith Show, Carson had a brief role as Naomi in a 1962 episode ("Convicts at Large" with Jane Dulo and Reta Shaw), but her most popular role was Daphne, one of the "fun girls", who appeared with Joyce Jameson on a recurring basis from 1962 to 1965.
 Daphne was a notorious flirt who greeted her objects of affection with a throaty "Hello, doll".

 In February 1964, she had a featured role as a nosy neighbor in "The Case of the Bountiful Beauty", season 7, episode 17 of Perry Mason.